medavox/ktorio.github.io/clients/http-client/quick-start/client.md

 ## Creating client

-Next you can create client as here:
+Next you can create a client like so:

 ```kotlin
 val client = HttpClient(CIO)
 ```

-where `CIO` is engine class here.
-If you confused which engine class you should use consider using `CIO`.
+where `CIO` is the engine class here.
+If you are confused about which engine class to use, consider using `CIO`.

 If you're using multiplatform, you can omit the engine: